Walter Lure (with Dave Thompson) – To Hell And Back (Backbeat Books)

 Divided into 2 volumes, ‘Confessions’ is – for the most part – Garry Bushell recapping or cherry picking thru his written Sounds Newspaper output – just to probably remind us all that HE WAS THERE…!
 Garry, along with Nick Kent , was one of those full of themselves type of journo writers whose self worth is only rivaled by their total narcissism…Well, if you want to relive history as its already been written, here's a neatly packaged retrospective for you.

-STOP BY OUR SHOW REVIEW SECTION FOR THE BOWERY ELECTRIC "RAMPAGE" REVIEW - AMONG OTHER THINGS...
+STOP BY OUR SHOW REVIEW SECTION FOR THE SOON TO BE ADDED UPDATES - AMONG OTHER THINGS...

 ...NEW HAPPENINGS...and MORE to follow!!!!